Semester One – Week 11 & 12:

-At the end of last week I spend some time working on some design aspects of the project within my new framing of being more abstract with it or less like a real exhibition in a museum and trying to do everything myself when usually it would be a team of people for each section.
+At the end of last week, I spent some time working on the design aspects of the project within my new framing: more abstract, less like a real exhibition in a museum, and trying to do everything myself, whereas usually it would be a team of people for each section.

-Sadly the quest of finding unknown stories of Clydebank and Glasgow might have been too much of an ask so along with being less literal with the outcome I’ll be less laser focused on one aspect when considering my focus for the exhibition which I think might allow me to be more artistically open than before.
+Sadly, the quest for finding unknown stories of Clydebank and Glasgow might have been too much of an ask, so, along with being less literal with the outcome, I’ll be less laser-focused on one aspect when considering my focus for the exhibition, which I think might allow me to be more artistically open than before.

 GSA Archives:

-At this point of the project as my focus shifts and the project shifts so does my feelings towards it, before I was feeling stressed and a lot of pressure to produce meaningful work or to do something that has never been done before.
-But as the shift focuses more to artistic curation and displaying and engaging in work as well as helping others engage with it I cant stop thinking about the C.S.
+At this point in the project, as my focus shifts and the project shifts, so do my feelings towards it.
+I was feeling stressed and under a lot of pressure to produce meaningful work or do something that had never been done before.
+But as the shift focuses more on artistic curation and displaying and engaging in work as well as helping others engage with it, I can’t stop thinking about the C.S.
 Lewis quote :

 “Even in literature and art, no man who bothers about originality will ever be original: whereas if you simply try to tell the truth (without caring twopence how often it has been told before) you will, nine times out of ten, become original without ever having noticed it”